Are You A Leader or A Visionary?

 In Meyers Briggs parlance, a Leader is often an “SJ” while a Visionary is often an “NP”.
 The other two tracks, I/E – introversion vs. extroversion, and T/F – thinking vs. feeling have less correlation to these roles, although I think the Leader is often a classic ESTJ, and the Visionary is often an ENTP.

-Depending on the role (you knew I was going to say that eventually), I think most companies really want a Leader for key roles, especially where managing and motivating others is critical to success.
+Depending on the role, most companies really want a Leader for key roles, especially where managing and motivating others is critical to success.
 They do need a few Visionaries around, to keep the company one step ahead, and develop new products, processes, and differentiation factors.

-In general, I think that Leaders and Visionaries are very different, and it is a very unique situation when these traits exist in the same person.
+In general, Leaders and Visionaries are very different, and it is a very unique situation when these traits exist in the same person.